This post was updated on December 18, 2018

-Robbins’ visit coincides with the final week of the exhibition of The Grant & Goodridge Paint By Number Collections, featuring historical canvases and memorabilia designed and painted by Robbins and Peggy & Adam Grant during their time at Craft Master, as well as selected works from the Paint By Number collection of the late Ann Goodridge, a dear friend of Peggy Grant, who acquired her numbered painting canvases in tribute to the Grants’ indelible rôle in this American popular culture phenomenon as two of the original designers.
+Robbins’ visit coincided with the final week of the exhibition of The Grant & Goodridge Paint By Number Collections, featuring historical canvases and memorabilia designed and painted by Robbins and Peggy & Adam Grant during their time at Craft Master, as well as selected works from the Paint By Number collection of the late Ann Goodridge, a dear friend of Peggy Grant, who acquired her numbered painting canvases in tribute to the Grants’ indelible rôle in this American popular culture phenomenon as two of the original designers.
 Some of the pieces shown at 20 North have been featured in museum exhibitions of Paint By Number history, most notably the Smithsonian’s National Museum of American History 2001 exhibition, Paint By Number: Accounting for Taste in the 1950s.
 With the exception of a few archival items, all of the collected work is available for purchase.

 Paint By Number & Dan Robbins

 The cultural phenomenon of Paint By Number began in 1950 at the Palmer Paint Company in Detroit (Michigan).
 Commercial artist Dan Robbins based his concept on Leonardo da Vinci’s practice of numbering sections of his canvases for apprentices to complete.
-After trial and error, Robbins’ painting kits became arguably the most loved—and most vilified—hobby of the “new leisure class” of 1950s Americans.
+After trial and error, Robbins’ painting kits became arguably the most loved—and most maligned—hobby of the “new leisure class” of 1950s Americans.

 As the business rapidly grew, Robbins hired additional designers, including Adam Grant and Margaret “Peggy” Brennan, whose artistic partnership soon evolved to marriage.
 Robbins became their good friend, as well as the head of art direction for Palmer Paints and, later, the Craft Master company of Toledo (Ohio).